 Also really liked your article Tania, had never heard of him before, maybe if we drum up a bit of fame for him get him on the next Time list, he might start getting paid more and other Chinese journalists might be inspired to try break bigger stories and up their paychecks.

-May 31, 2010
+said on May 31, 2010

 I completely agree that, if China became democratic, the voting public would be no more enthusiastic about "free Tibet!" than the current government is.
 However, it would be a lot harder for them to maintain control.
 They might be wise to implement a two-tier system, where democracy is only extended to the Han areas -- in practice, "regional autonomy" would mean that the local government is able to act independently of public preference.
 This would, of course, highlight the Tibet issue and the double standard would serve as a rallying point.